Skip to content

 • Foul

-An illegal act against an opponent — pushing, tripping, holding, dangerous tackles, or handball.
-The team fouled gets a free kick (or penalty if inside the box).
+An illegal physical act against an opponent — including pushing, tripping, holding, charging, or a dangerous tackle.
+The team that was fouled is awarded a free kick at the spot of the offence, or a penalty kick if the foul occurred inside the box.
+Serious or repeated fouls can result in a yellow or red card.

 • Free kick